mgandrianova/blog/content/en/post/getting-started/post № 10.md

 ---
-title: Мой знак зодиака.
+title: My zodiac sign.
-subtitle: Мой знак зодиака-водолей.
+subtitle: My zodiac sign is Aquarius.

 # Summary for listings and search engines
-summary: Мой знак зодиака-водолей.
+summary: My zodiac sign is Aquarius.

 # Link this post with a project
 projects: []